-Protection against 2nd Preimage attacks and Shortened Proof Attacks
+Protection Against Second Preimage Attacks and Shortened Proof Attacks

 A second preimage attack on a SMT occurs when an attacker can find two different inputs that produce the same hash output.
 In the context of Merkle trees, this could mean finding two different sets of data that, when hashed into the tree, result in the same root hash.
-Currently the SMT uses node-type specific prefixes (0 for leaf nodes, 1 for inner nodes, and 2 for extension nodes) to protect against 2nd preimage attacks which is a valid strategy commonly utilized in SMT implementations.
+Currently, the SMT uses node-type specific prefixes (0 for leaf nodes, 1 for inner nodes, and 2 for extension nodes) to protect against second preimage attacks, which is a valid strategy commonly utilized in SMT implementations.

-On the other hand, shortened proof attacks are a type of security vulnerability that can occur in Merkle trees when a proof is not constructed correctly or when there is a lack of domain separation between leaf nodes and internal nodes.
+Alternatively, shortened proof attacks are a type of security vulnerability that can occur in Merkle trees when a proof is not constructed correctly or when there is a lack of domain separation between leaf nodes and internal nodes.
 This type of attack is similar to a second preimage attack, where an attacker can create a valid proof for a data element that is not actually in the original key-value store.
 Using a different hash function for hashing leaves than for hashing internal nodes helps mitigate the risk of both attacks.
-We recommend the POKT Network team explore utilizing such a strategy to further enforce domain separation which provides protection against both 2nd preimage and shortened proof attacks.
+We recommend the POKT Network team explore utilizing such a strategy to further enforce domain separation, which provides protection against both second preimage and shortened proof attacks.